dalong0514/readnotes/20200201读书笔记/2020025Python-Data-AnalysisR00.md

 Signal processing is a field of engineering and applied mathematics that analyzes analog and digital signals, corresponding to variables that vary with time.
 One of the categories of signal processing techniques is time series analysis.
 A time series is an ordered list of data points starting with the oldest measurements first.
 The data points are usually equidistant, for instance, consistent with daily or annual sampling.
 In time series analysis, the order of the values is important.
 It's common to try to derive a relation between a value and another data point or combination of data points a fixed number of periods in the past, in the same time series.
 The time series examples in this chapter use annual sunspot cycles data.
 This data is provided by the statsmodels package (an open source Python project).
 The examples use NumPy/SciPy, pandas, and also statsmodels.

-1『time series analysis 是 Signal processing 的一个种类。这章的数据来源于开源包 statsmodels。』
+1『原来 time series analysis 是 Signal processing 的一个种类。这章的数据来源于开源包 statsmodels。』

 Moving averages are frequently used to analyze time series.
 A moving average specifies a window of data that is previously seen, which is averaged each time the window slides forward by one period; The different types of moving averages differ essentially in the weights used for averaging.
 The exponential moving average, for instance, has exponentially decreasing weights with time; This means that older values have less influence than newer values, which is sometimes desirable.
 The following code from the moving_average.py file in this book's code bundle plots the simple moving average for the 11- and 22-year sunspots cycles: